Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: What is a Hybrid User Interface?

 \subsection{Adjacent Research Areas}

 The combination of complementary device technologies opens up a vast design space with countless possible combinations.
 These device combinations are, however, not exclusive to \hui{}s.
-In this section, we describe the intersection between \hui{}s and adjacent research and clearly position \hui{}s within the current research landscape.
+In this section, we describe the intersection between \hui{}s and adjacent research and clearly position \hui{}s within the current research landscape \add{(see also \cref{table:adjacent} for an overview)}.